Kilmarnock Station Railway Heritage Trust was formed in 2014 to bring a number of redundant railway offices into

 The official opening of the first phase of this project to bring the redundant part of the station back into full use was on Monday, August 31st, 2015, with a plaque commemorating the occasion unveiled by East Ayrshire Provost, Jim Todd.

-The fully refurbished rooms offer office space, meeting rooms, a gift shop, book shop, coffee shop, and a records office for the Glasgow & South Western Railway Association.
+The fully refurbished rooms offer office space, meeting rooms, a book shop, coffee shop, active travel hub and a records office for the Glasgow & South Western Railway Association.

 Kilmarnock Station Railway Heritage Trust is a Scottish Charitable Incorporated Organisation (SCIO) no: SC045252, VAT Registration no. 204 4161 55.

 The trustees are: J. Yellowlees, N. Turner, M. Goudie, A. Brown, Mrs K. Cassidy, Mrs A. Conlon, T. McInroy, S. Rankin, A. Smith and A. Vass.

 A plaque commemorating the official opening of Phase 1 of the project to refurbish redundant spaces at Kilmarnock Railway Station for community use.